Familymoon Trip to Maine, August 2009

 Talia warms herself in front of the heat vent at home during one morning in early November 2009.

-Kate (now Kathryn) punches thru to take the ball away.
+Kate (now Kathryn), wearing orange and black, punches thru the blue to take the ball away.
 She captures the ball, boots it away, and soon her team scores.
 Eventually Kate & her team win their soccer game.
 Green Lake Park, Seattle.
+Ironically, the name of Kate’s team, despite their orange shirts, is the Blue Angels, part of the Woodland Soccer Club, itself part of a citywide Seattle Youth Soccer Association.

 Morgan (now Dylan) doing something with a broken mermaid holiday ornament.
 Yellow Dragonfly House in the SouZoo/Upper Fremont area of Seattle.
 Mid-September 2009.